Senior Software Developer

 ABOUT THE TEAM

-We’re a small team of 15 people at Driftrock but we’re growing.
-Our product development team is 7 people with 6 developers and 1 CTO, this means that anyone we bring in can have a huge impact on the culture and practices of the team.
+We’re a small team of 16 people at Driftrock but we’re growing.
+Our product development team is currently 4 people, this means that anyone we bring in can have a huge impact on the culture and practices of the team.

 We believe in continuous improvement and we are constantly refining and improving how we work and communicate.
 One of the ways we do this is by performing fortnightly retrospectives, which are often run by different team members.